 Diagnosis is by core temperature, not oral temperature.
-Electronic thermometers are preferred; many standard mercury thermometers have a lower limit of 34° C. Rectal, bladder, and esophageal probes are most accurate.
+Electronic thermometers are preferred; many standard mercury thermometers have a lower limit of 34° C. Rectal and esophageal probes are most accurate.

 Laboratory tests include CBC, glucose (including bedside measurement), electrolytes, BUN, creatinine, and ABGs.
 ABGs are not corrected for low temperature.
-ECG typically shows J (Osborn) waves (see Fig. 1: Cold Injury: Abnormal ECG showing J (Osborn) waves (V4).) and interval prolongation (PR, QRS, QT), although these findings are not always present.
+ECG may show J (Osborn) waves (Fig. 1: Abnormal ECG showing J (Osborn) waves (V4).) and interval prolongation (PR, QRS, QT).
 Causes are sought.
 If the cause is unclear, alcohol level is measured, and drug screening and thyroid function tests are done.
 Sepsis and occult head or skeletal trauma must be considered.

 The first priority is to prevent further heat loss by removing wet clothing and insulating the patient.
 Subsequent measures depend on how severe hypothermia is and whether cardiovascular instability or cardiac arrest is present.
 Returning patients to a normal temperature is less urgent in hypothermia than in severe hyperthermia.
 For stable patients, elevation of core temperature by 1° C/h is acceptable.